medic/cht-docs/content/en/apps/examples/covid-education.md

 {{< youtube pFEFIY_SA7M >}}

 <br />

-For detailed information and content downloads, please reference the documentation for both the [CHT application](https://docs.google.com/document/d/1Vd6x_WwS-S_sekRQnvW1UAS_rWaTnaawITfeXgX6Sdg) and the [SMS and Messaging workflow](https://docs.google.com/document/d/1fPqZhl5gYoW_UJx6E3EWngWcICOH8mfmslo4r5JqmE0).
-These showcase the content, key considerations for adapting it, and the technical implementation.
+More background on the SMS workflow content and key considerations for adapting it can be found in this [summary document](https://docs.google.com/document/d/1r6Aheao7Y0CW0P7d54HiEoouAVpOvoh3w-hJyXWCvFk/edit#heading=h.pqvvwz2eq9i2).